artcore-c/artcore-c/README.md

 **[METARmotion](https://metarmotion.com)** — Aviation weather visualization for iPadOS

-Interactive aviation weather display inspired by classic RGB-LED METAR maps, presenting METAR observations as simulated RGB-LED indicators on Apple Maps with optional OpenAIP aeronautical overlays.
+Interactive aviation weather display inspired by classic RGB-LED METAR maps, presenting METAR observations as carefully rendered simulated RGB-LED indicators on Apple Maps with optional OpenAIP aeronautical overlays.
+Follow Location keeps the display centered on your position with adjustable zoom for both stationary and moving use.

 *Swift · SwiftUI · MapKit · Core Location · OpenAIP*